nitinsharmacs/event-driven-vs-synchronous/ipc-in-microservices.md

 - Simple structure

-  Synchronous systems are easier to understand and implement, as the parts required for communication are only requester and responder
+  Synchronous systems are easier to understand and implement, as the parts required for communication are only requester and responder.

 - Realtime

-  Synchronous systems are blocking such that the data that the client receives will always be realtime
+  Synchronous systems are blocking such that the data that the client receives will always be realtime.

 - Easy - Debugging